Goomer: Media

-Goomer appeared in more than five hundred publications and this character came to play a movie.
+Goomer appeared in more than five hundred publications, and this character came to play a movie.
 The cartoon has also been taken for material intended for practicing Spanish as a foreign language for Virtual Center "María Moliner" in the Ministry of Education in Brazil.

-In 1999, an adaptations to animated movie was released, it entitled Goomer, directed by Jose Luis Feito and Carlos Varela prized with a "Goya award".
+In 1999, an adaptations to animated movie was released, entitled Goomer, directed by Jose Luis Feito and Carlos Varela prized with a "Goya award".